Sentry Page Protection

 (market cap weighted index)

 For the week the Dow Jones Global Index had a loss of -0.07%.
-As can be seen on the chart above, price closed above the 52 week moving average (green line) and above the previous support zone @ 492-511.
+Price closed below the 52 week moving average (green line) and below previous support @ 623-628.

 Value Line Geometric Index and Global Dow Index